ShawonAshraf/new-blog/content/2019-06-21-swift-pat-or-generics/index.md

 1. While generics will be faster due to Static Dispatch, it'll also be heavier on memory compared to PATs with dynamic types.
 Why?
 Because for each type, the compiler will push a new function to the stack whereas for PAT, due to the dynamic dispatch only the required function will be created.
 2. What if you don't want the Player class to conform to the protocol and also want to keep separate definition for descriptor classes?
 You'll end up writing more code!

 In my view, pick the one you need.
 If you don't mind sacrificing a bit more memory to get some extra performance from the compiler, then go for generics, else, choose the convenience of PATs.
-It's more like choosing between `struct` and `class`, since there're no absolute winners, pick the one that does your job.
+It's more like choosing between `struct` and `class`, since there's no absolute winner here, pick the one that does your job.

 ### Enough chit chat
 Let's cool off with a song.